Nike Soccer Camp at Seattle University

 - 4:00pm Camp ends

 Skill Development: This training program highlights basic skill development and athletic movements within fun activities.
-Emphasis will be placed on specific skills each day, like dribbling, passing, turning, and ball control.
-Campers will be able to participate in fundamental activities that allow them to progress as players and challenge them.
+Emphasis is placed on specific skills each day, like dribbling, passing, turning, and ball control.
+Campers are able to participate in fundamental activities that allow them to progress as players and challenge them physically and mentally.

 Before & After Camp Care: Our coaches are happy to offer free pre and post camp care from 8:00am-9:00am and/or 4:00pm-5:00pm each day.
 Please discuss this option with the coaching staff at check in on the first day of camp.